 From the device’s main menu, navigate to the settings menu and activate it with enter or a router key.
 Navigate to the About option and activate it.
 From within this menu, you will see the version number.

-Please note, the Chameleon will need a minimum of 10% battery to perform the upgrade.
-It is advised to plug in the power chord before updating.
+Please note, the Chameleon will need a minimum of 50% battery to perform the upgrade and you must plug in the power chord.

 What size SD card can I use with my Chameleon 20?